Sally Hayden: My Fourth Time, We Drowned

-Hayden's first book depicts the struggle for African migrants and refugees to get to Europe.
+It was distinguished with the Orwell Prize for Political Writing in 2022.

+In May 2023, author Max Porter named it as a "Book to Change the World".
 It was named the Irish Book Awards non-fiction, and overall, book of the year in 2022, and was shortlisted for the 2022 Baillie Gifford Prize.

 For International Migrants Day 2022, Kim Yi-Dionne and Laura Seay of The Washington Post named the book among the top three new books to read on the topic.